 In our first three posts, we’ve journeyed through the “what and why” of Performance-Based Design (PBD), mapped out the typical PBD process and player lineup, and even gotten our hands dirty with the nitty-gritty of modeling, analysis, and verification.
 If you’ve been following along, you know PBD isn’t just a fancy buzzword; it’s a powerful approach to designing structures that meet specific, tangible performance goals.

-But now, let’s bring it right home.
-How does all this sophisticated PBD talk fit into our daily grind as Canadian structural engineers?
-What does the National Building Code of Canada (NBCC) have to say?
-And what hurdles and horizons should we be aware of?
-Grab a coffee – let’s get into it.
+But now, let’s bring it back to day-to-day practice.
+How does all this PBD work fit into our daily grind as Canadian structural engineers?
+What does the National Building Code of Canada (NBCC) have to say, and what hurdles and horizons should we be aware of?

 You might be thinking, “PBD sounds great, but the NBCC is pretty prescriptive, right?”
 And you’re not wrong – a lot of the NBCC provides clear, “deemed-to-comply” solutions.
 But here’s the kicker: our code framework is more PBD-friendly than you might realize.